This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Urine sample: For this test you need to urinate into a small container.
 You will be given instructions on how to clean your genital area before you urinate.
 Do not touch the inside of the cup.
 Follow instructions on where to place the cup of urine when you are done.

-- Residual urine measurement: Caregivers may use a catheter to measure how much urine is left in your bladder after you urinate.
+- Residual urine measurement: Healthcare providers may use a catheter to measure how much urine is left in your bladder after you urinate.

 - Flow rate recording: This is a test that measures the speed of your urine stream.